robotic4udio/robotic4udio.github.io/_posts/2025-03-04-resound-lab.md

 ### **Experience ReSound Lab**
 Through live performances, interactive installations, and audiovisual compositions, ReSound Lab invites audiences into a world where technology’s afterlife becomes a source of creativity.
 In a time of growing e-waste concerns, this project sparks a dialogue on sustainability, innovation, and the musical possibilities hidden within the discarded.

+### Preliminary Performance Agreement
+The project already have a preliminary agreement with the [Science & Cocktails](https://www.scienceandcocktails.org/) organization to perform at their events in Copenhagen once the project is mature.
+The Science & Cocktails events attracts a large audience and the collaboration will give the project a great outreach.

+### Courses, Workshops and Tutorials
+I am currently in the process of preparing course matriel and workshop material for ReSound Lab.
+In the future, I will be offering courses and workshops on how to build your own musical instruments from electronic waste.
+The workshops will be a mix of theory and hands-on practice, where participants will learn about the principles of sound design, electronics, and instrument building.
+The goal is to empower individuals to create their own upcycled instruments and explore the sonic possibilities of e-waste.

 > 🔊 Recycling sound, one circuit at a time.

 📡 **Follow ReSound Lab for updates on performances, projects, and behind-the-scenes experiments.
 And if you want to be part of the collective, reach out!**

 ![]({{site.baseurl}}/images/resound-lab/ResoundLab1.webp#wide)

 #ReSoundLab #EwasteMusic #UpcycledSound #SustainableArt #ElectronicWaste #SoundRecycling #DIYMusic #CircuitBending